Manuel Margot Player Props: Rays vs. White Sox

-After going 0-for-1 in his last game, Manuel Margot and the Tampa Bay Rays face the Chicago White Sox (who will hand the ball to Dylan Cease) at 4:05 PM ET on Saturday.
+The Tampa Bay Rays and Manuel Margot, who went 0-for-4 last time out, battle Lucas Giolito and the Chicago White Sox at Tropicana Field, Sunday at 1:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the White Sox.

 Manuel Margot Game Info & Props vs. the White Sox